Coin-Collect/coincollect-docs/community-rewards/key-2-web-3.md

 ---
 description: >-
-  Unlock the future of Web3 with Key 2 Web 3 by CoinCollect.
-Mint, stake, and earn rewards seamlessly.
-Discover easy steps to mint on OpenSea, stake your NFTs, and claim your rewards.
-Join the metaverse
+  Stake NFT rewards with Key 2 Web 3 by CoinCollect.
+Learn how to stake your KEY NFT, claim rewards, and use CoinCollect NFT staking.
 ---

-# 🔑 Key 2 Web 3
+# Stake Key 2 Web 3 NFT (KEY)

-#### CoinCollect: Key 2 Web 3 Documentation
+#### CoinCollect: Key 2 Web 3 NFT staking guide

 ***